 About me

-In 2023 I wrote my first play, ‘EMU’, a monologue about a lonely scientist.
-Last year I completed two more long plays: ‘We Will Always be Dancing’ is about a woman using AI technology to deal with her guilt after the death of her husband.
-My latest play, a dark comedy, asks the question: what will humans do when pushed to the limit?
-In 2024 three of my short plays were performed or read at scratch nights.
-In February 2025, my short play ‘The Beat’ will feature in The End of the World Show at the Lion & Unicorn Theatre.
-I am currently a resident writer at Pathway Theatre’s scratch night, Hatch & Scratch.
+In 2023 I wrote my first play, ‘EMU’, a monologue about a lonely scientist (‘Highly commended’ by the National Theatre’s script readers).
+Since then I have completed two more long plays: ‘We Will Always be Dancing’ is about a woman using AI technology to deal with her guilt after the death of her husband (‘an exploration of an interesting subject’ — The Royal Court).
+My latest play, a dark comedy, asks the question: what will humans do when pushed to the limit? (‘engaging’; ‘some really excellent ideas’; ‘genuinely surprising reveals’ — Theatre 503).
+My work has been performed at The Golden Goose Theatre, Riverside Studios, The Lion & Unicorn Theatre, Eden Dock, Upstairs at the Ritzy, The Space, The Old Red Lion and The Drayton Arms Theatre.
+Most recently, my short play Goldfish featured in Cellar Door Theatre’s Fresh Shoots scratch night and my short play Unfathomable was performed at the Lion & Unicorn Theatre in April 2026.
 I enjoy writing small stories with big themes and, like my character in EMU, I try not to be too Earth centric.

 My Plays